 This service is available to all golfers using the GHIN Service.
 Within eGolfer, the MyGame dashboard has several views with a selected primary focus on scores or scoring statistics.

 The MyStats section that is a new robust round tracking that allows golfers to post hole-by-hole metrics and see trends represented in selected graphs for specified periods of play.

-Create your profile (you can use your GHIN number for your user name), and enjoy keeping track of your GOLF GAME.
-Click on this image to sign-up immediately.
+Create your profile (you can use your GHIN number for your username), and enjoy keeping track of your GOLF GAME.